MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/feature-updates-and-feature-releases.md

 SharePoint Server Subscription Edition farms are part of the Standard release ring by default.
 At any time, customers can choose to move from the Standard release ring to the Early release ring, or from the Early release ring to the Standard release ring.
 New feature experiences will be enabled or disabled based on the feature release selected for the SharePoint farm.

-Follow theese steps to select a feature release preference for your SharePoint farm:
+Follow these steps to select a feature release preference for your SharePoint farm:

 1. Browse to **SharePoint Central Administration**.
 2. Click **System Settings**.